Talkin' 'Bout Your Valuation

 What’s a fair valuation?

-Look at recent published funding events in markets that are similar to yours.
-There are a surprising number of articles that list the pre- and post-money valuation.
+Look at recently published funding events in markets that are similar to yours.
+A surprising number of articles list the pre- and post-money valuation.
 Compare your company to those companies.
 Are you further along or behind those companies?
 Is your approach to the market better or worse?
 Are you in a geography where you can get a similar valuation?
 Right now, valuations in Silicon Valley are pretty frothy.
 Here in the Mid-Atlantic: Not so much.

-Look at the metrics of your market and your stage: If your product is ready for market and you want to fund a sales and marketing ramp, you’re likely to get a better valuation than if you need funds to build version one of the next, new thing.
+Look at your market and stage metrics: If your product is ready for market and you want to fund a sales and marketing ramp, you’ll likely get a better valuation than if you need funds to build version one of the next new thing.

 The Right Amount of Money